denten-books/plain-text/0-intro.md

 draws a compelling figure that belies material realities of reading and writing, transformed by the advent of computation.
 The device on my desk is not a book, but a simulation of a book.
-And everything associated with reading this metaphor must in itself be understood under the sign of simulation.
-What kind of a metaphor is it?
+And everything associated with reading this metaphor must in itself be understood under the sign of simulation.[^ln0-manovich] What kind of a metaphor is it?
 How did it come into being and how does it affect practices of literary interpretation?
 In *Plain Text* I attempt to come to terms with the conditions of simulated textuality.

+[^ln0-manovich]: See @manovich_there_2011, 53-106.

 The illusion of ephemerality that follows simulation comes at a price of understanding.
 "Software's ghostly presence produces and defies apprehension,"